rm5248/aptly-publisher/README.md

 6. Add a post-build step, 'Publish debian packages via Aptly'
 7. Select the repository that you chose in step 4.
 8. Build!

+# TODO

+1. Need to figure out a more secure way of storing the keys.
+Ideally, the private key should be on a separate machine that we simply talk to along the lines of "here go sign this for me".
+Something similar with agent forwarding: https://mlohr.com/gpg-agent-forwarding/